-Thyroid issues are also more common in women with them being five to eight times greater than men to develop a condition.
+Thyroid issues are also more common in women with them being 5 to 8 times greater than men to develop a condition.

 About 12 and a half percent of women (1 out of 8) women will develop a thyroid disorder in her lifetime.

 Some are fortunate enough to have telltale signs that something is wrong but others see no signs or symptoms.
-This is the case for 60 percent of sufferers (1).
+This is the case for 60 percent of sufferers.

 The Thyroid & Hormones

 This butterfly-shaped organ in the base of your neck works regulates body processes like breathing, heart rate, nervous system, metabolism, muscle strength, body temperature, and cholesterol levels.